cjacker/luatos-utils/README.md

 ├── flash-script-img : a script to flash script.img to air101 / 103
 ├── gen-script-img : a script to generate script.img for air101 / 103
 ├── LICENSE
-├── luatos-app-src : LVGL demo project works with AIR 101 / 103 and OpenLuat LCD panel.
+├── lvgl-demo : LVGL button demo project works with AIR 101 / 103 and OpenLuat LCD panel.
-│   └── main.lua
+├── blink-demo : LED blink demo project works with AIR 101 / 103 devboard.
 ├── Makefile : build all related utils
 ├── README.md : this file
 └── utils